 - a combined minimum of 36 credits in business subjects other than accounting

-However, because the Department of Education controls the criteria for eligibility, this College and Department cannot be held responsible for changes made during your course of study or after your graduation.
+However, because the Department of Education controls the criteria for eligibility, the College and Department cannot be held responsible for changes made during your course of study or after your graduation.
 Additional questions on eligibility should be directed to the Graduate Director.

 Student Learning OutcomesLearning Goal 1: Our graduates will be knowledgeable about advanced concepts and applications in accounting.